ntrotner/web3-exposed-to-fluence/README.md

 ## Web3.js in Fluence

+### Please Read The /src/aqua/doc/* files before dispatching transactions that may cost ether

+It contains some useful information, so that you can be sure about input and return types.

 ### How to Run

 1. Get your `multiaddr` & `peerId` and add them to the `settings.json`.